AnInvertedFern/BackEndPortfolio/README.md

 ### API Layer
 User Controller

-- Responsible for handling api call related to the user table and information
+- Responsible for handling API call related to the user table and information
-- Responsible for handling api call related to the user login and logout attempts
+- Responsible for handling API call related to the user login and logout attempts
-- Responsible for constructing the HTTP response and JSON object related to user api requests
+- Responsible for constructing the HTTP response and JSON object related to user API requests

 Theme Controller

-- Responsible for handling api call related to the theme table and information
+- Responsible for handling API call related to the theme table and information
-- Responsible for constructing the HTTP response related to theme api requests
+- Responsible for constructing the HTTP response related to theme API requests
 ### Service Layer
 User Service

 - Responsible for input validation, login validation, and checking for data integrity
 - Responsible for role and user based information filtering
-- Responsible for facilitating communication between the user api controller and the data access layer for the user table
+- Responsible for facilitating communication between the user API controller and the data access layer for the user table
 - Responsible for building title objects and their collections of users

 Theme Service

 - Responsible for login validation
-- Responsible for facilitating communication between the theme api controller and the data access layer for the theme table
+- Responsible for facilitating communication between the theme API controller and the data access layer for the theme table
 ### Data Access Layer
 User Repository